codomposer/codomposer/README.md

       - Debug and extend existing applications

 - 💻 I use daily **.js**, **.ts**, **.sol**, **.tsx**, **.sql**, **.php**
-- 💬 Talk to me about cricket, blockchein (both of these are not any kind of insect or animals), top developer & startups
+- 💬 Talk to me about cricket, blockchain (both of these are not any kind of insect or animals), top developer & startups
 - 👯 We can connect to play some games of Chess ♟
-- ⚡ Fun fact: 我懂一点法语

 <p align="center">
       <img src="https://github.com/gilbarbara/logos/blob/master/logos/solidity.svg" alt="solidity" width="55" height="55"/>